In this article we answer the 5 most frequently asked SUP questions and provide you with the best answers to get started in SUP!

 How do I take care of my SUP board so it will last?

-As we’ve already stated, a journey into SUP is not without an initial investment.
-And that means you want to keep your board in good condition for as long as possible.
+Understandably, you want to keep your board in good condition for as long as possible.

 There are a few ways you can make sure this happens:

 - Keep your board out of direct sunlight when you are done paddling – especially if it’s inflated!
-The results of leaving your board in the hot sun will be bleached colors, drying out of the surface which may cause damage to the stitching, bubbles in the foam deck pad, or an overinflation of the board when the hot sun heats the air inside causing strain on your stitching.
+The results of leaving your board in the hot sun will be bleached colors, and drying out of the surface which may cause damage to the stitching, bubbles in the foam deck pad, or an overinflation of the board when the hot sun heats the air inside causing strain on your stitching.

 - If you want to keep your board inflated, make sure it is in the shade.